francescazhang92/510-FinalProject/README.md

 This project is an analysis of how COVID-19 severity impacts the public's sentiment and subjectivity.
-Based on the twitter data regarding COVID-19 and the COVID-19 statistics (death increase, confimed cases).
+Based on the twitter data regarding COVID-19 and the COVID-19 statistics (death increase, confimed cases), I attempted to find the correlation between the sentiment and virus severity.

 ## Usage / How to run this project:
-Download all the files in a folder.
-Due to various kinds of API restrictions, it is difficult to reproduce the data collection process, so please download the csv files as well.
+Download all the files in code and data folder.

+**IMPORTANT**: Due to various kinds of API constrints, it is difficult to reproduce the data collection process for the news data and the twitter data, so please download the two csv files in the data folder as well.

-Dependencies are listed in the requirements.txt.
-To use it, type pip install -r requirements.txt in the command line in the same directory.
+Package dependencies are listed in the requirements.txt.
+To install them , type pip install -r requirements.txt in the command line in the main directory.

-Before running the visualization code, make sure covid_news_recent .csv and covid_tweets.csv are in the same directory.
-Then, simply run "python3 ./visualization_and_analysis.py" to generate the visualizations and cross-correlation analysis.
+Before running the visualization code, make sure covid_news_recent .csv and covid_tweets.csv are downloaded correctly under data directory.
+Then, in the main directory of the project, in the command line, type "cd code" to change current working directory to 510-FinalProject/code.
+Then, simply type "python3 ./visualization_and_analysis.py" to generate the visualizations and analysis.

 ## Data collection
 ### covid_tweets.csv